Efficient Implementation of a Single-Qutrit Gate Set via Coherent Control

+The other is the well-known parity-check algorithm designed to determine whether a given permutation within the dihedral group is even or odd.
+For an initial state $\ket{m}$ satisfying $\gcd(m,d)=1$, the algorithm yield orthogonal final states, depending on the permutation parity:

-For suitable choices of the initial state $\ket{m}$, with $\gcd(m,d)=1$, even and odd permutations yield orthogonal final states, enabling deterministic parity discrimination.
-As a result, shown in Fig.~\ref{fig:4}(b), a qutrit initialized in the state $\ket{1}$ will deterministically evolve into the state $\ket{1}$ for even permutations and into the state $\ket{2}$ for odd permutations, with no population expected in the state $\ket{0}$.
-Notably, a classical algorithm requires at least two queries to determine the parity of a permutation, that is one to identify the cyclic shift and another to determine its direction.
+As shown in Fig.~\ref{fig:4}(b), a qutrit initialized in the state $\ket{1}$ will deterministically evolve into the state $\ket{1}$ for even permutations and into the state $\ket{2}$ for odd permutations.
+Notably, classical algorithms require at least two queries to determine the parity of a permutation, that is one to identify the cyclic shift and another to determine its direction.
 In contrast, the quantum algorithm enables parity determination with a single query, achieving a two-to-one speedup without requiring entanglement \cite{gedik2015computational}.

+\textit{Universal $SU(3)$ Synthesis}---Beyond Clifford gates, our native qutrit gates enable efficient universal SU(3) compilation.
+Specifically, for an arbitrary operation $U \in SU(3)$, we propose the decomposition strategy: